ftnapps/jamnntpd/ReadMe.txt

 ---------------------
 JamNNTPd supports most of the basic NNTP protocol as specified in RFC-977.
 The commands IHAVE, NEWGROUPS and NEWNEWS are not implemented, but at least give valid response codes if a newsreader tries to use them.
-JamNNTP also supports the XOVER and AUTHINFO commands as specified in RFC-2980.
+JamNNTPd also supports the XOVER and AUTHINFO commands as specified in RFC-2980.
 XOVER never sends information about the line counts and byte counts of messages.